 Our school has been serving the local community of Northfleet in Kent since 1838.
 It was originally known as Northfleet National School and was rebuilt on its current site in 1976.
-Currently, there are 390 pupils on roll split into seven infant classes (Foundation Stage and Key Stage 1) and six junior classes (Key Stage 2).
-We benefit from a large multi purpose hall and weatlth of technology including Laptops and iPads stations.
+Currently, there are 450 pupils on roll split into six infant classes (Foundation Stage and Key Stage 1) and nine junior classes (Key Stage 2).
+We benefit from a large multi purpose hall, a separate studio building and a wealth of technology including Laptops and iPads stations.
 We also have extensive grounds, including separate junior and infant playgrounds and large playing fields.

 Inspired by Jesus, helping children to become the best they can be.

 - Respect, so pupils and staff show love and forgiveness, working always for peace in our community, our country and our world.